autowarefoundation/autoware-documentation/docs/how-to-guides/how-to-integrate-autoware-with-your-own-vehicle.md

 Create `urdf/vehicle.xacro`.

-Write “vehicle_info” parameter in config/vehicle_info.param.yaml in the same way as...
+Write the “vehicle_info” parameter in config/vehicle_info.param.yaml in the same way as...

 Also, prepare each parameter file following [file name matters]